keskiju/autocomplete-java/README.md

 ## Contribute

 Contributions are welcome.
-Comment on issues you would like to contribute to.
+Comment on [issues](https://github.com/keskiju/autocomplete-java/issues) you would like to contribute to, or add your own feature requests.